mlflow/mlp-regression-template/README.md

 These libraries are available natively in the [Databricks Runtime for Machine Learning](https://docs.databricks.com/runtime/mlruntime.html).

 ## Get started
 After installing MLflow Pipelines, you can clone this repository to get started.
-Simply fill in the required values in the [Pipeline configuration file](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml) and in the appropriate profile configuration: [`local.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/profiles/local.yaml)
+Simply fill in the required values annotated by `FIXME::REQUIRED` comments in the [Pipeline configuration file](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml) and in the appropriate profile configuration: [`local.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/profiles/local.yaml)
 (if running locally) or [`databricks.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/profiles/databricks.yaml)
 (if running on Databricks).